-- Explore the Greytown Trail - a scenic 5km walking and cycling track connecting Greytown's quieter streets to the nearest train station at Woodside.
+- Hire fabulous Wisper electric bikes and explore the Greytown Trail - a scenic 5km walking and cycling track connecting Greytown's quieter streets to the nearest train station at Woodside.

 - Take a self-guided tour of Greytown's beautiful buildings, or do the Heritage Tree Trail.
 Download a map here or pick one up from the Information Centre on Main Street.